-Chlamydia (kluh-MID-e-uh) trachomatis (truh-KOH-muh-tis) is a common sexually transmitted infection (STI) caused by bacteria.
-You may not know you have chlamydia because many people never develop the signs or symptoms, such as genital pain and discharge from the vagina or penis.
+Chlamydia (kluh-MID-e-uh) is a common sexually transmitted infection (STI), also known as a sexually transmitted disease (STD).
+Chlamydia is caused by Chlamydia trachomatis (truh-KOH-muh-tis) bacteria.
+You might not know you have chlamydia because many people don't have symptoms, such as genital pain and discharge from the vagina or penis.

-Chlamydia trachomatis affects both men and women and occurs in all age groups, though it's most prevalent among young women.
-Chlamydia isn't difficult to treat once you know you have it.
-If left untreated, however, it can lead to more-serious health problems.
+Chlamydia trachomatis affects mostly young women, but it can occur in both men and women and in all age groups.
+It's not difficult to treat, but if left untreated it can lead to more-serious health problems.

 - Painful urination

 - Vaginal discharge

 - Discharge from the penis

 - Painful sexual intercourse in women

 - Vaginal bleeding between periods and after sex